mdoshi2612/Web-Scraping/README.md

-# Honor Code
-## I, Manav Doshi, understand that submitting another’s work as my own can result in zero credit for this assignment.
+I, Manav Doshi, understand that submitting another’s work as my own can result in zero credit for this assignment.